memfault/interrupt/_posts/2022-04-20-testing-library.md

 Once the test is executed (the controller tells the reactor to execute it), it is provided with a `testing_record` object that serves as an API between the test and the reactor.

-The testing code should use the record to get any data from the controller, collect any data during the test, and mainly: provide information whenever the test failed or succeeded.
+The testing code should use the record to get any data from the controller, collect any data during the test, and primarily, provide information whenever the test failed or succeeded.

 In the example, you can see the usage of all the primitives:
- - `rec.get_arg<int>("product_id")` tells the reactor to ask controller for argument with key `product_id` and retreive it as integer type
+ - `rec.get_arg<int>("product_id")` tells the reactor to ask the controller for an argument with key `product_id` and retreive it as integer type
  - `rec.expect( product_id < MAX_PRODUCTS_N )` is a form checking properties in the test - if `false` is passed to the `expect(bool)` method the test is marked as failed.
  - `rec.collect("released: ", product_id )` collects the data `product_id` with key `released: ` and sends it to the controller.

-## Building the tests
+## Building the Tests

-The user solely handles that.
+The user handles this.
 The testing framework just provides an object that expects communication API and can register test - how that is assembled into a firmware is up to the user.

 The idea is that single 'testing firmware' will collect multiple tests registered into one reactor.
 It's up to the user to orchestrate the build process in a sensible way.